Collapse of rotating massive stars leading to black hole formation and energetic supernovae: Introduction

 Third, recent high-cadence transient surveys have shown that there is a variety of optical transients that are not canonical supernovae.
 Those with timescales of a few days, which are much shorter than that of normal supernovae ($>10$\,d), are such examples (e.g., \citealt{Drout2014oct}, \citealt{Prentice2018sep}, and \citealt{Tampo2020may}).
 Despite intensive photometric and spectral observations, the progenitors of the transients different from the canonical supernovae are still not clear.
 There are several scenarios in which a collapse of a massive star leading to black-hole formation plays a central role (e.g., \citealt{Margutti2019feb}, \citealt{Perley2019mar}).
-However, the previous works are limited only to the ones based on simplified models (see \citealt{Piran2019feb} and \citealt{Gottlieb2022jul} for a recent simulation-based model).
+However, the previous studies are limited only to the ones based on simplified models (see \citealt{Piran2019feb} and \citealt{Gottlieb2022jul} for a recent simulation-based model).
 Thus, it is important to provide predictions based on reliable numerical simulations for interpreting the observation and confirming the origins of the mysterious transients.

 Motivated by these current situations, in this paper, we explore the long-term evolution of the collapse of rotating massive stars by fully general relativistic radiation-viscous-hydrodynamics simulations with an approximate neutrino transfer.
-The numerical simulations are performed employing two types of the initial condition.
-The first one is based on a non-rotating pre-collapse stellar model evolved from a $20M_\odot$ helium star \citep{Takahashi2018}, for which we add a stellar rotation.
-The other is based on rapidly rotating pre-collapse stellar models calculated by \cite{Aguilera-Dena2020oct}.
-For these pre-collapse stellar models, we explore how the disk is formed and evolved around the black hole during rotating stellar collapse, leading to a supernova-like stellar explosion.

 This paper is organized as follows.
 In \S~\ref{sec:method}, our method of the simulations is briefly described.
 We also introduce the pre-collapse stellar models which we employ from the stellar evolution calculations.
 Then, in \S~\ref{sec:result}, the results of our numerical-relativity simulations and the nucleosynthesis calculations are presented.
 We discuss the possible optical transients and implications to broad-lined type Ic supernovae and gamma-ray bursts based on our results in \S~\ref{sec:discussion}.
 We also discuss the possible production of light $r$-process nuclei and effects on the optical transient. \S~\ref{sec:summary} is devoted to a summary.
 Throughout this paper, $G$, $c$, and $k_\mathrm{B}$ denote the gravitational constant, speed of light, and Boltzmann's constant, respectively.